DevonChorney/RewstProjects/Immybot Delete Stale/readme.md

 ### Dragons

-Devices delted are moved into the deleted tab and can be restored.
+Devices deleted are moved into the deleted tab and can be restored.
 Any deleted device is soft deleted.

 ### Changelog